Billing in the context of RCP

 Nicolas Vodoz Updated by Nicolas Vodoz

-Within the scope of an RCP, the owner (or the co-ownership association - PPE) becomes the electricity supplier for the building's residents, assuming the responsibilities usually assigned to the distribution system operator (DSO).
-This includes investment, energy supply, facility maintenance, as well as metering and billing services for consumption.
+Within the scope of an RCP, the owner (or the co-ownership association [PPE]) becomes the building's electricity supplier, assuming responsibilities usually held by the Distribution system operator (DSO).
+This includes investment, energy supply, facility maintenance, as well as metering and consumption Billing and payments services.

-Article 16 of the Energy Ordinance (OEne) specifies how to calculate the prices billed to consumers.
-The objective is to make the investments made by the owner profitable while protecting tenants from potential abuses.
-Within the framework of a PPE, co-owners are free to apply the tariffs they wish.
+Article 16 of the Energy Ordinance (OEne) specifies how to calculate the prices invoiced to consumers.
+The objective is to ensure profitability for the investments made by the owner while protecting tenants from potential abuses.
+Within a PPE, co-owners are free to apply whatever tariffs they wish.

 Here are the 4 cost elements to consider in pricing: